xhandlr/vocacion360-uxd/README.md

 High school students in Chile face significant challenges when choosing their academic and professional paths.
 Existing vocational guidance platforms offer fragmented information across multiple websites, with overwhelming interfaces and technical language that creates unnecessary barriers.

-Vocación360 addresses these issues by providing a comprehensive, user-friendly application designed specifically for students making career decisions.
-Our platform centralizes three essential tools: personalized vocational tests, clear career information with comparison capabilities, and organized scholarship resources—all within an intuitive interface that simplifies the decision-making process.
+Vocación360 addresses these issues by providing a comprehensive, user-friendly application designed specifically for students making degree programs decisions.
+Our platform centralizes three essential tools: personalized vocational tests, clear degree programs information with comparison capabilities, and organized scholarship resources—all within an intuitive interface that simplifies the decision-making process.

 Through careful application of UX design principles and student-centered research, we've created a solution that transforms what is typically an anxiety-producing experience into a manageable journey of self-discovery and informed choice.